libremfg/rhize-docs/content/get-started/how-rhize-works.md

 draft: false
 category: concept
 description: >-
-  A high-level overview of how Rhize collects, exchanges, and stores, starting with data collection and ending with user interaction.
+  A high-level overview of how Rhize collects, exchanges, and stores data, starting with data collection and ending with user interaction.
 weight: 200
 menu:
   main: